-GLOBAL ROUTING INSTANCES.
-We propose a new construction of difficult randomized satisfiable instances unrelated to pigeonholes.
-They express routing two-pin connections in a grid with edge capacity constraints.
-To ensure that an instance is satisfiable but difficult, we use randomized flooding.
+We propose another construction of difficult satisfiable instances.
+These are randomized, entirely unrelated to pigeon-hole instances and come from the domain of global grid-based routing.
+The goal is to route a number of two-pin connections in a grid with edge capacity constraints.
+To ensure that the instance is satisfiable but difficult to solve, we propose construction by randomized flooding.
 Namely, we create a routing configuration by adding shortest possible routes while unused routing resources (edge capacities) remain.
-Shortest routes are created by breadth-first-search between pairs of randomly chosen grid cells or, if that fails, by finding a maximal shortest route starting at a given grid cell with unused routing resources.
+Shortest routes are created by breadth-first-search between two randomly chosen grid cells or, if that fails, by finding a maximal shortest route starting at a given grid cell with unused routing resources.
 After a routing configuration is created, routes are erased and their end-points are used to formulate a SAT instance.